CaptainDuck/MCPE-Server-Installers/Installers/README.md

 Then, the dependencies, tools and the Setup wizard will now run!
 Good Luck! :D

 >If you have accidentally stopped or crashed your server..
 Do java -Xms128M -Xmx1G -jar nukkit.jar

+##**For ImagicalMine and Genisys**

+**To change your server to IM or Genisys Vice Versa, Pls visit [This Page](https://github.com/CaptainDuck/How-to-install-a-MCPE-PocketMine-server-on-CentOS-Linux/wiki/)